Trodelvy® (sacituzumab govitecan-hziy)

 Relevant Product Labeling1

-Hypersensitivity and infusion-related reactions: Serious hypersensitivity reactions including life-threatening anaphylactic reactions have occurred with SG treatment.
+SG can cause serious hypersensitivity reactions including life-threatening anaphylactic reactions.
 Severe signs and symptoms included cardiac arrest, hypotension, wheezing, angioedema, swelling, pneumonitis, and skin reactions.

 Hypersensitivity reactions within 24 hours of dosing occurred in 35% of patients treated with SG.
 Grade 3 to 4 hypersensitivity occurred in 2% of patients treated with SG.
 The incidence of hypersensitivity reactions leading to permanent discontinuation of SG was 0.2%.
 The incidence of anaphylactic reactions was 0.2%.